 Doctoral Degrees in Speech-Language Pathology

-Research Doctorate (PhD) in Speech-Language Pathology – Rather than being designed as practice-focused degrees for speech-pathologists, research-focused doctorates (PhD) are designed to prepare individuals for a career in academia or research.
+Research Doctorate (PhD) in Speech-Language Pathology – Research-focused doctorates (PhD) are designed to prepare individuals for a career in academia or research.

 The purpose of the post-entry PhD is to prepare doctoral students to contribute to the science of speech-language pathology by providing them an opportunity to: